 Robin's hat is too big for Skippy, and King Richard's crown is too big for Prince John.
-If you look closely, one of the main staff members is Don Bluth, who went on to use similar imagery in An American Tail.
+If you look closely, one of Skippy's animators is Don Bluth, who went on to use similar imagery in An American Tail.
+(Also doubles as a Genius Bonus because the same metaphor is used in Shakespeare.)

 The film's Ambiguously Gay portrayal of Prince John is kind of funny, considering that historically speaking, Richard's the one whose sexuality is up for debate.